 2. Mid Fade

 The mid fade haircut is, as the name suggests, between the low and high fade.
 It is tapered and ends between the temple and the ears, creating a sleek and professional appearance.
 It is the perfect option for men of all ages, and because of its versatility, it can be styled in various ways.
-These include a side part and mid fade, or slicked back, with the fade adding a modern twist to the classic, masculine looks.
+These include a side part or slicked back, with the haircut mid fade adding a modern twist to the classic, masculine looks.
 The choice is yours, so you can work with your barber to find the option that suits you best.

 3. High Fade

-4. Taper Fade
+4. Taper Fade Haircut

-One of the most popular fades is the taper, which involves cutting the hair from long to short on the sides and back while keeping the length on top of the head.
+One of the most popular fades is the taper fade, which involves cutting the hair from long to short on the sides and back while keeping the length on top of the head.
 The gradual fade begins from the middle section of the head.
 There are many different ways to style this look, and its adaptability to various hair textures and styles makes it an excellent option for any man who wants to add structure to his appearance.
 It can be sharp and neat but also stylish and cool.

 5. Skin Fade

 A skin fade refers to hair that is faded on the sides down to the skin, leaving longer hair at the top of the head.
 The combination makes for a stylish and structured appearance.
 It can also be more dramatic than other fades, resulting in more contrast.
 This is especially true if you have naturally textured hair and choose to keep it long.
 You can opt for a low, mid, or high skin fade and experiment with different styles on top.
 This is the perfect look for various occasions and can be masculine, cool, and polished.
-It will last around two to three weeks, depending on the speed of your hair growth, before requiring a touch-up.

 6. Bald Fade